end2endzone/end2endzone-hugo/content/blog/2016-12-22-how-to-convert-arduino-code-to-actual-rtttl-melodies-using-librtttl-and-anyrtttl.md

 {{< hightlight-static-file file="/static/wp-content/uploads/2016/11/Super-Mario-Bros.-themes-function-calls.txt" lang="cpp" >}}

 {{< pleasenote >}}
   Note that output contains the following function calls:&nbsp;`tone(12,0,something);`.
-Unfortunately, the libRtttl does not properly identify these lines as &quot;silence pin 12&quot; but they can safely be removed from the output without any issue.
+Unfortunately, the libRtttl does not properly identify these lines as "silence pin 12" but they can safely be removed from the output without any issue.
 {{< /pleasenote >}}